 The first major breakthrough in understanding Babylonian scientific astronomy was achieved by Epping and Strassmaier.
 Many of the cuneiform tablets thought by Strassmaier to contain astronomical information consisted largely of recorded numbers, month names, and technical terms unknown to him.
 The first decipherment of an astronomical cuneiform text was published by them in 1881.
 Once Strassmaier had secured the collaborative assistance of Epping he made copies of texts he deemed astronomical and provided these to Epping for advice.
 After only a few years Epping, through some brilliant work, came to understand much of the basic structure and terminology of late Babylonian scientific astronomy.
 (Another great breakthrough was Kugler's interpretation of the Venus tablets.)
 In his later small book, Astronomisches aus Babylon (1889) Epping was able to synchronize the Babylonian calendar with the Julian, so that we know that the last dated inscription of Cambyses is of the eleventh of March, 521 BCE.
 Also in Astronomisches aus Babylon Epping discussed what we now call normal-star almanacs for Seleucid Era 188, 189, and 201.
 Later, in 2 articles published in the journal Zeitschrift für Assyriologie und verwandte Gebiete, Epping discussed the Saros-Canon of the Babylonians, and worked out the calculations for the years 38 and 79 of the Seleucid Era.

 Their work has been fundamental for understanding Babylonian astronomy and enabling more detailed studies.
-Epping published his findings alone or together with Strassmaier in Stimmen aus Maria-Laach, and Zeitschrift fur Assyriologie und verwandte Gebiete.
+Epping published his findings alone or together with Strassmaier in the journals Stimmen aus Maria-Laach, and Zeitschrift fur Assyriologie und verwandte Gebiete.